nalvarez508/mostreactsbot/README.md

 All we're doing here is copying over relevant information from the message.

-### classFixup
-What it does: Fixes post rankings as when we use copy.deepcopy() in reactionRanker(), the rankings also get copied.

-*Arguments: c (List)*

-C is our list of classes.

-This function is deprecated and has been incorporated into printTop5().

 ### printTop5
 What it does: Fixes rankings and calls each class object's printResults() function to send a message to the server.